worker8/AndroidDevNews/README.md

 I intend to add more sources, such as [ProAndroidDev](https://proandroiddev.com/), [Android Developer at Medium](https://medium.com/androiddevelopers), [Android Developer Blog](https://android-developers.googleblog.com) and others.
 However this will come later, because the current features are still not yet polished, for example there is no way to share a post, there are various minor bugs surrounding the podcast listening feature among others.

 I created this project as a learning process for the Jetpack Compose library, so I only develop it while I can find a tad bit of free time.
+This project is not yet released to the PlayStore since it's still pretty rough around the edges.
+It is however pretty usable, so give it a go by building the project if you're interested!

+Drop an issue if you have a problem, suggestion or anything!

+## Screenshots

+Here are some screenshots of the app.

 ### r/AndroidDev Subreddit
 | Main | Comments |